 - Very high uniformity of ripening and increased resistance to pod cracking.

 - High resistance to anthracnose at the pod formation and maturation stages.

-Type of cultivar
+Type of variety

 Resistance to lodging after flowering